bcdev/senbox-osgi-sandbox/README.md

 Building
 ========

-`mvn install` does the job.
+`mvn package` does the job.
 All OSGi bundles (*.jar) are copied into the `modules` folder.

-For deployment admin testing, a separate deployment package `com.acme.toolbox.dp.jar` is generated in `com.acme.toolbox/target`.
+For deployment admin testing, a separate deployment package `com.acme.toolbox.dp` can be generated in `com.acme.toolbox/target` by using the Maven goal `odp:odp`.

 Launching